 Many researchers found that saving on energy costs is a motivator for carrying out energy efficiency measures with a significant growing trend for factors other than simple cash savings, which are driving investment forward.
 Protecting the environment is an important motivator for action, as well as improving energy efficiency as a way to increase competiveness and protect business reputation.

-Lord Rupert Redesdale, CEO of the EMA, said that “reducing energy demand is critical to reducing energy costs.
+Lord Rupert Redesdale, said that “reducing energy demand is critical to reducing energy costs.
 EMEX will proudly show that improving energy efficiency is the way to make energy costs affordable.
 EMEX represents a unique opportunity for professionals to come together once a year and share knowledge and best practices on how energy can be used.”

 Get the right advice

-The free-to-attend event at ExCeL London, featuring leading expert speakers and exhibitors from across the energy industry, also sees the launch of many initiatives, founded by the EMA and underpinned by major organisations such as BIFM, IET, National Grid, BPF, E.ON, ABB, Eaton, Lightsource, Kingspan, Good Energy, Vattenfall, SMA, Green Energy Consulting, Circle Green Dong Energy and many more.
+The free-to-attend event at ExCeL London, featuring leading expert speakers and exhibitors from across the energy industry, also sees the launch of many initiatives underpinned by major organisations such as BIFM, IET, National Grid, BPF, E.ON, ABB, Eaton, Lightsource, Kingspan, Good Energy, Vattenfall, SMA, Green Energy Consulting, Circle Green Dong Energy and many more.

 New in 2017, The Flexible Power Zone created, in partnership with Power Responsive (by National Grid), for the uninitiated to understand and evaluate this widely talked about opportunity.
 A dozen participating DSR Battery Storage partners of National Grid such as Scottish Power, E.ON Energy Solutions, EDF Energy, Dong Energy, enerNOC and Origami Energy, will each give a presentation and be available to talk with you one on one.
 It’s a rare opportunity to find a supplier that talks your language and makes sense for your business.